 The Criminal Law Act 1967 makes it clear that a criminal offence has not usually been committed if someone fails to pass on knowledge of a crime, but there are qualifications to this general principle – it is a crime to: withhold information about criminal activity from the authorities in exchange for a reward; assist a criminal, or would-be criminal; share in the proceeds of a criminal act; or deliberately mislead the police.

 In contrast, many organisations set a much higher bar for staff working in the health and social care sector.
 For example, one local authority adult stafeguarding policy that has been adopted by the advocacy provider requires health and social care staff to report to the Police any criminal offence that has occurred or is likely to occur.
+The notion of a crime which is ‘likely to occur’ is captured by others as ‘intent to commit a crime’, thereby opening up questions about the person’s executive function – for this person, does a spoken intention usually result in the action?
 Another advocacy provider qualifies this position by requiring its staff to report to the Police any information relating to an offence which there is reason to believe has not previously been disclosed.

 Then there is legislation which defines specific circumstances in which citizens must proactively report information to avert the specific crimes of: